HowDoIGitHelp/CMSC23MDNotes/mdNotes/extra_stuff/recursion.md

 \end{aligned}
 $$

-In lambda calculus, *all functions have fixed points*.
+All functions in lambda calculus have `fixed points`.
 This can be proven using a *fixed point combinator*.
 A fixed point combinator is a special function that can produce the fixed point of any lambda calculus function.
 There are many fixed point combinators, the example below, known as the Y-combinator is discovered by Haskell Curry.